coder/code-server/docs/MAINTAINING.md

 1. Add the release notes from the `CHANGELOG.md` and publish release.
 CI will automatically grab the artifacts, publish the NPM package from `npm-package`, and publish the Docker Hub image from `release-images`.

+#### Release Candidates

+We prefer to do release candidates so the community can test things before a full-blown release.
+To do this follow the same steps as above but:

+1. Only bump version in `package.json`
+1. use `0.0.0-rc.0`
+1. When you publish the release, select "pre-release"

 #### AUR